Aaliyah: Posthumous releases

-2001–2011: Aaliyah Memorial Fund, Queen of the Damned and compilations
+2001–2014: Queen of the Damned, compilations, and single releases

 Immediately after Aaliyah's death, there was uncertainty over whether the music video for "Rock the Boat" would ever air.
 It made its world premiere on BET's Access Granted on October 9, 2001.
 She won two posthumous awards at the American Music Awards of 2002; Favorite Female R&B Artist and Favorite R&B/Soul Album for Aaliyah.
 Her second and final film, Queen of the Damned, was released in February 2002.
 Before its release, Aaliyah's brother, Rashad, re-dubbed some of her lines during post-production.
 It grossed US$15.2 million in its first weekend, ranking number one at the box office.
 On the first anniversary of Aaliyah's death, a candlelight vigil was held in Times Square; millions of fans observed a moment of silence; and throughout the United States, radio stations played her music in remembrance.
-In December 2002, a collection of previously unreleased material was released as Aaliyah's first posthumous album, I Care 4 U. A portion of the proceeds was donated to the Aaliyah Memorial Fund, a program that benefits the Revlon UCLA Women's Cancer Research Program and Harlem's Sloan Kettering Cancer Center.
+In December 2002, a collection of both previously unreleased and released material was issued as Aaliyah's first posthumous album, I Care 4 U. A portion of the proceeds was donated to the Aaliyah Memorial Fund, a program that benefits the Revlon UCLA Women's Cancer Research Program and Harlem's Sloan Kettering Cancer Center.
 It debuted at number three on the US Billboard 200, selling 280,000 copies in its first week.
 The album's lead single, "Miss You", peaked at number three on the Billboard Hot 100 and topped the Hot R&B/Hip-Hop Songs chart for three weeks.
 In August of the following year, luxury fashion house Dior donated profits from sales in honor of Aaliyah.

 In April 2005, Aaliyah's second posthumous album, a double CD+DVD box set titled Ultimate Aaliyah, was released in the United Kingdom by Blackground Records.
-Andy Kellman of AllMusic remarked "Ultimate Aaliyah adequately represents the shortened career of a tremendous talent who benefited from some of the best songwriting and production work by Timbaland, Missy Elliott, and R. Kelly."
 A documentary movie Aaliyah Live in Amsterdam was released in 2011, shortly before the tenth anniversary of Aaliyah's death.
 The documentary, by Pogus Caesar, contained previously unseen footage shot of her career beginnings in 1995 when she was appearing in the Netherlands.